 -

-Suitable for hosting major international sporting events (such as football and rugby), concerts, and cultural activities.
+Suitable for hosting major international sporting events such as football, rugby, concerts and cultural activities.

 -